XeroxDev/help.xeroxdev.de/docs/en/stream-deck/ytmd/index.md

 ## 2. What is this Plugin?

-With this plugin, you can easily control nearly everything about the [YouTube Music Desktop App](https://github.com/ytmdesktop/ytmdesktop).
+With this plugin, you can easily control nearly everything about the [YouTube Music Desktop App][].
 You can play/pause, skip, go back, like, dislike, and more from your Stream Deck, without having to switch windows.

 !!! warning "Important"